ohduran/ohduran.github.io/_posts/2018-11-24-skin-in-the-game.md

 > The strength of a creed did not rest on ‘evidence’ of the powers of its gods, but evidence of the skin in the game on the part of its worshippers.
 >
 > -- __Skin in the Game__

-## Chapter 17 - Is the Pope Atheist?

 After Pope John Paul II was shot in 1981, he was rushed to the emergency room.
 At no point during the emergency period did the drivers of the ambulance consider taking the pope to a chapel for a prayer.